robill/fabric/patterns/create_cangjie_mnemonic_v1.0/system.md

 # OUTPUT SECTIONS

 - In a section called CANGJIE, write the given cangjie code and its meaning.
-- In a section called WORDS, use the following mapping to convert each letter of the cangjie code into list of words ordered by the sequence of the letter:
+- In a section called WORDS, use the following mapping to convert each letter of the cangjie code into list of words in the same order as the letter order in the code:
 A:sun
 B:moon
 C:metal